microsoft/Windows-AppConsult-PWALab/Manual/README.md

 The fetch concept is important also when it comes to implement offline scenarios.
 The service worker, in fact, is able to intercept all the fetch operations performed by the website, either explicit (you call the **fetch()** method to communicate with a web service) or implicit (the browser automatically downloads a set of HTML, JavaScript and CSS resources when the website is loaded).
 This is a key requirement to implement offline scenarios, since it will allow us to intercept all the network operations and cache them, based on the technique we have decided to adopt.

 #### Cache APIs
 The Cache interface provides a storage mechanism specific for handling network requests.
-Its purpose, in fact, isn't to store generic key / value pairs, but specific Request / Responses object pairs.
-This is how caching implemented using these APIs looks like:
+Its purpose, in fact, isn't to store generic key / value pairs, but specific Request / Response object pairs.
+This is how caching implemented with these APIs looks like:

 ![](CachingPreview.png)

 For each request, the Cache interface stores all the information about the HTTP request.
 The key identifier is the path of the resource, while the associated value is the full HTTP response, including the content.
-This means that, when we load a resource from the cache, we are able to retrieve its full content, regardless if it's a HTML page, a JavaScript file, a JSON response, etc.
+This means that, when we load a resource from the cache, we are able to retrieve its full content, regardless if it's a HTML page, a JavaScript file, a JSON response, an image, etc.

 We're going to leverage the cache APIs in the service worker, in combination with the fetch ones.
 If the fetch operation fails, we're going to return the response from the cache instead than the server.
 However, cache APIs can be leveraged also directly from the web pages if you need to implement more complex scenarios.
 For example, to make the website more responsive, you could immediately load some data from the cache directly inside the page and, only later, update it with the response coming from the network.

 ### The tools
 For this lab we're going to use [Visual Studio Code](https://code.visualstudio.com/), the popular open source and cross-platform code editor.
 We will use it to edit the website and to add the require code to implement the various features which will turn your website into a Progressive Web App.
 However, if you prefer, you can use also Visual Studio 2017.

-Inside Visual Studio Code we're going to leverage also an extension called [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), which is able to quicly spin a web server to host web applications.
-Thanks to this extension, we'll be able to quickly test the changes we're going to make to the website.
+Inside Visual Studio Code we're going to leverage also an extension called [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), which is able to quickly spin a web server to host web applications.
+Thanks to this extension, we'll be able to immediately test the changes we make to the website.
 The server supports also live reloading: every time we're going to make any change to the code of the website, the browser will be automatically reloaded.
 Using this extension is very easy.
 Just open in Visual Studio Code the folder which contains the website and press the **Go Live** button highlighted in the image below:

 ![](golive.png)